affilirator/bestofvacuum/src/content/blog/best-vacuum-for-cat-litter.md

 modDate: "2022-12-17"
 originalUrl: "best-vacuum-for-cat-litter"
 category: "Vacuum Reviews"
+source: "wordpress"
 excerpt: "If you have a cat inside your house, you know how difficult it is to curb the spread of cat litter.
 Even if you have the most disciplined cat, kitten, or even the best litter box, cat litter will somehow scatter or get tracked somewhere outside the litter box.
 This is why you need the best vacuum for cat litter.
 In their quest &#8230; Read more"
 ---

 If you have a cat inside your house, you know how difficult it is to curb the spread of cat litter.
 Even if you have the most disciplined cat, kitten, or even the best litter box, cat litter will somehow scatter or get tracked somewhere outside the litter box.
 This is why you need the best vacuum for cat litter.

 In their quest to see that their houses are free from cat litter, many homeowners have tried several ways.
 Many have been able to get rid of cat litter successfully and live to tell their story.
 A small number of others have failed to find a solution.
 The beauty is that there are homeowners who are not relenting in their quest for a solution to remove cat litter from their houses.
-Before I look at a solution to
-that problem, here is a question we must answer:
+Before I look at a solution to that problem, here is a question we must answer:

 ### Does Cat Litter Ruin Vacuums?